 Fenix LD20 180 Lumen LED Flashlight – Amazon

-8. Survival Gear Rescue List
+8. Survival Gear List for Rescue

 If you’re planning on getting rescued, or if you’re at all interested in navigation, communication, or really any way of knowing what’s happening in the outside world after the shit hits the fan, you might be interested in adding a few of the survival gear items below to your stockpile.
 Though not every survivalist/prepper will be interested in staying connected if the SHTF, if this is important to you, make sure you have a way to do it!